yowainwright/developer-ci-benefits/docs/11-implementing-ci.md

      ```

-After those 2 steps CircleCi should pick up the `.circleci/config.yml`.
+After the steps above are completed and after CircleCi has been configured in Github (read about that [here](https://circleci.com/docs/2.0/), CircleCi will pick up the `.circleci/config.yml` and lint JavaScript in a CI process when a pull request is submitted.

 ## Why is setting up even basic CI so important?

-Setting up CI even with the most basic setup is extremely beneficial for time saving and code quality!
+Setting up CI even with the most basic setup is beneficial for time savings and code quality!

-Two featured that can save developers hours per week with such small CI featuring are automatic dependency updates and build testing.
-These features will be discussed further in other documents.
+Two features that can save developers hours per week with simple CI are automatic dependency updates and *build testing.
+Dependency updates will be discussed more [here](12-dependency-updates.md).

 ----

-#### Note

-> Travis and Circle work very similarly.
-For this talk, CircleCi will be used for documentation.
+> Build testing means when `node_modules` are installed during CI by running an install, `npm install` for example, all `node_modules` install as expected.
+This is a simple task and **does** fail.
+Ensuring that `node_modules` install as expected saves considerable time for developers!

 ----